 I am a doctoral candidate completing a PhD in rhetoric and scientific and technical communication at the University of Minnesota.
-Through the Department of Writing Studies, I teach first-year composition, rhetoric, and technical & professional writing with an emphasis in internet studies and technoculture.
+Through the Department of Writing Studies at the U and the School of Communication at Metropolitan State University, I teach first-year composition, rhetorics of technology, and technical & professional writing with an emphasis in design thinking.
 I am a big proponent of a connectivist approach to teaching and learning.
 I encourage students to utilize various tools and strategies to connect with resources that are helpful to their individual projects and collaborate with those who share similar interests.
-I hold fast to the saying that no one knows everything but everyone knows something.
-And together we can achieve more.
+I believe in the cliche that no one knows everything but everyone knows something, and together we can achieve more.

 - Tham, J. (2017).
 Wearable writing: Enriching student peer reviews through point-of-view video feedback using Google Glass.
 Journal of Technical Writing and Communication, 47(1), 22-55.

 - Duin, A.H., Moses, J. McGrath, M., & Tham, J. (2016).
 Wearable computing, wearable composing: New dimensions in composition pedagogy.
 Computers and Composition Online.
 Retrieved from http://cconlinejournal.org/wearable/

 - Tham, J. (2015).
 Through Glass: Reframing technical communication practices via Google Glass.
 Intercom, 62(2), 32-34.

 I am continually intrigued by the impact of technologies on our personal, professional, and social lives, and I strive to better understand how we might facilitate better living and learning through these technologies.